mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~

 The nodes are listed in the order specified by a left-to-right in-order
-traversal of the rachet tree.
+traversal of the ratchet tree.
 Each node is listed between its left subtree and
 its right subtree.
 (This is the same ordering as specified for the array-based
 trees outlined in {{array-based-trees}}.)